pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 	- Allocating memory by defining a variable
     - examples: programs written in Java, C, Python

-- Data for users stored in memory or disk.
+All user programs function by manipulating data.
+Data for users stored in memory or disk.
 Applications in the user space access data by making system calls to the kernel space, which in turn makes calls to device drivers to the underlying physical hardware

-- system calls include open(), close()
+Common system calls include getpid(), open(), close(), closedir(), readdir(), strlen()

-#### Working with Hardware
+### Working with Hardware
-- When attaching a device like a USB disk to the system generates a kernel event where the device driver for the USB disk is loaded into the kernel space.
+When attaching a device like a USB disk to the system generates a kernel event where the device driver for the USB disk is loaded into the kernel space.
+The OS dectects the change and generates an event.
 The event is known as a uevent which is sent to the user device management system daemon called udev in the user space.
 The udev services dynamically creates device node created on the device folder /dev/usb

-- dmesg tool get messages from the ring buffer.
-Debian example below.
+dmesg is a tool that gets messages from the ring buffer.
+Searching for specific keywords example follows.
 ```
 $ dmesg | grep -i usb
 [    0.152156] usbcore: registered new interface driver usbfs